-Wall Street dips on risks linked to reopening of economy
+S&P 500 subdued on risks linked to reopening of economy

 Wall Street’s fear gauge slipped for the fourth day running, hitting a ten-week low, even as data showed U.S. consumer prices in April dropped by the most since the Great Recession.

-Declining issues outnumbered advancers for a 1.19-to-1 ratio on the NYSE and a 1.35-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.18-to-1 ratio on the NYSE and a 1.07-to-1 ratio on the Nasdaq.

-The S&P index recorded seven new 52-week highs and one new low, while the Nasdaq recorded 55 new highs and 12 new lows.
+The S&P index recorded seven new 52-week highs and two new lows, while the Nasdaq recorded 71 new highs and 18 new lows.

-Reporting by Medha Singh and Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta
+Reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Shounak Dasgupta